-First Summer Term - Year 6
+First Autumn Term - Year 6

 Please note that your child's spelling lists for the entire term are on the home learning page.
 Spellings are tested every Friday.

 Reading is of vital importance and every child should spend at least 15 minutes every night reading.
 We would expect that all children read aloud to an adult at least twice a week.
 Your child has a reading record in their school folder and we would ask that you support your child in their reading and sign their record every week – thank you.

 In Numeracy Year 6 will be revising arithmetic skills i.e. the four operations, place value, order of operations, multiplying/dividing fractions and percentages.
 We will then be looking at how these skills can then applied to the reasoning problems.